Ilija Kolarić: Biography

 Ilija Kolarić was born in Novi Sad on January 27, 1926.
-He began his career as a painter at a Military technical institute and then worked in the studios of Petar Lubarda, Milo Milunović, Đorđe Ilijić, and Anton Huiter.
+He began his career as a painter at a military technical institute and then worked in the studios of Petar Lubarda, Milo Milunović, Đorđe Ilijić, and Anton Huiter.
 Later, he worked as a freelance artist.
 In his youth, he was trained to be a pilot.
 He held several exhibitions throughout the former Yugoslavia, as well as in other countries such as Moscow, Paris, Brussels, Warsaw, Munich, Philadelphia, and others.
 He spent over 50 years of his life married to his wife Ljubica, who outlived him.
 He left behind a personal legacy in the town of Mošorin.
 His works are included in many museums and private collections.
 He mainly painted landscapes, still lifes, and interiors, and his style is characterized by a realistic approach to the subject, with a particular attention to light and color.
-He passed away on December 3, 2004 in Novi Sad.
+He died on December 3, 2004, in Novi Sad.